 If correct, this would help explain the assertions of Manetho and Chaeremon that the name “Moses” was used specifically among the Israelites.
 It would also logically require looking for an individual of a different name in official Egyptian history—one fitting the description of Moses’s life, rather than biblical Hebrew name.

-And in this overall context of Moses’s adoption, the otherwise-unusual name “Senenmut” could make sense, befitting an adoptive child of the young pharaoh’s daughter—in this case, with Hatshepsut recognizing herself figuratively as both “mother” and “brother” to this individual.
+And in this overall context of Moses’s adoption, the otherwise-unusual name “Senenmut” would make sense, befitting an adoptive child of the young pharaoh’s daughter—in this case, with Hatshepsut recognizing herself figuratively as both “mother” and “sibling” to this individual.

 Humble Origins